 These food items are usually made in response to some contemporary artworks or of artworks of artists we work in collaboration with.
 They are not created as replicas but instead help to bring or align viable links between the food items and the artworks.

-The sense of taste is very closely linked to smell and can probably be the most challenging to explore in a museum environment but is an excellent addition in a workshop session to help link an object or subject of a painting, for example, having a fruit in the picture for the V.I.P. to taste.
+The sense of taste is very closely linked to smell and can probably be the most challenging to explore in a museum environment but is an excellent addition in a workshop session to help link an object or subject of a painting, for example, having fruit in the picture for the V.I.P. to taste.

 In a previous workshop, we explored edible candles as a connector of the taste, smell and touch sensations.

-The Sense Of Smell: Olfactory Perception
+The Sense of Smell: Olfactory Perception

-The olfaction is the sense of smell and the olfactory receptors are responsible for the detection of smell.
+Olfaction is the sense of smell and the olfactory receptors are responsible for the detection of smell.
 The sense of smell is closely related to the sense of taste and although it is sometimes referred to as the least important of the senses, nothing can be as memorable as a smell.